 - Food Allergies and Intolerances when visiting Walt Disney World.

 Special Events & Festivities at Walt Disney World

 Special Events & Festivities are scheduled at Walt Disney World throughout the year.
 These special events help make every Disney Vacation extra special.

 Unfortunately, many of these events were canceled or postponed in 2020.
 An increasing number of events were scheduled in 2021, but often these have been slimmed down versions.
-2022, promises to be a more normal year with the return of many events including Mickey’s Not-So-Scary Halloween Party.
+2022, promises to be a more typical year with the return of many events, including Mickey’s Not-So-Scary Halloween Party.

-The 4 annual festivals in Epcot have returned to a more normal structure.
+The 4 annual festivals in Epcot have returned to a more regular structure.
 In 2022 the following full festivals will be held:

 - International Festival of the Arts.

 - International Flower and Garden Festival.

 Expect a more normal Christmas celebration in 2022.
 We will also celebrate Walt Disney World’s 50th Birthday throughout the year.
 Read our dedicated guide to the celebration to learn more.

 Walt Disney World is constantly changing, and every month there are announcements of new developments or rumors of changes to the resort.
 The rate of change in 2022 is faster than ever.